 JSONedit: array generator (Lua scripting)

 JSONedit 0.8 introduced array elements cloning allowing quickly extending array sizes.
-This was usefull when having identical array elements was not a problem.
+This was useful when having identical array elements was not a problem.
 Generated nodes could be manually edited later, but with large arrays it was tiring and error prone job (consider complex nested object that needs i.e. only one parameter unique but it takes half of the screen when its structure is expanded).

 Second way of helping with array creation was CSV import function.
 It allowed using well-known and powerfull tools such as spreadsheet for data generation, but it was limited to only few conversion schemes from 2D CSV to nested (potentially lot more complicated) JSON structure.